 Students interested in this career should enroll in a criminal justice program to absorb the most academic knowledge possible before heading to law school.
 Studying criminal justice as an undergrad is a right foundation to pursue this career.

-The career path of an FBI Agent is an interesting one that requires additional training after receipt of a criminal justice degree.
-FBI agents conduct sensitive investigations for matters such as terrorism, cyber-crime, white-collar crime, civil rights violations, extortion, and other violations of federal statutes.
+The career path of an FBI Agent is an interesting one that requires additional training after receipt of a Criminal Justice Studies degree.
+FBI agents conduct sensitive investigations into matters such as terrorism, cyber-crime, white-collar crime, civil rights violations, extortion, and other violations of federal statutes.
 Some of the duties they may perform include: